robertmaxwilliams/mastml-weekly/week-2.md

   and say that you initialize with an object, even though it needs a filename.
 This should also be fixed.
   - However, the methods that subclass `ConfigFileParser` always call `.get_config_dict` with the current working directory, making it awkward to call config files in other folders
+- Luke
+  - started switching files to 100 char col width,
+  - removed all the unnecessary return statements in all the python files,
+  - added some todos/guidelines to the readme, and
+  - significantly refactored FeatureSelection.py to be shorter, faster, more readable, and follow `pylint`'s style guidelines.
+- Converted `sys.exit` to python exceptions.
+- Added error created conf files for tests.
+- Started removing `errors_present` thing, TODO finished that tomorrow.
 ## Work Hours

 Day | Luke hours | Max hours